Vampire dugout: Construction

 Vampire was built to house a brigade headquarters of up to 50 men and one senior commanding officer.
-Located close to Polygon Wood, it was named after the supply soldiers whose mission was to come out at night to re-supply troops in the front line.
+Located close to Polygon Wood, it was named after the supply soldiers whose mission was to come out at night to resupply troops in the front line.
 Located 14 m below Flanders and dug over a period of four months by 171st Tunnelling Company, the Royal Engineers used I beams and reclaimed railway line in a D-type sett structure.
-This was then further reinforced, using stepped wooden horizontal beams.
+This was then further reinforced using stepped wooden horizontal beams.

 Operational use

 Vampire became operational from early April 1918, first housing the 100th Brigade of the British 33rd Division, then the 16th King's Royal Rifle Corps and then the 9th Battalion Highland Light Infantry Regiment.
 But after only a few weeks, the dugout was lost when the Germans undertook the Battle of the Lys in April 1918.
 It was recaptured in September 1918, when its last occupants became the 2nd Battalion of the Worcestershire Regiment.